Three Metrics Every Agency Should Track

 Why should you track profitability per client?
 You might already know your overall profit on the company level, but unless you drill it down by client, you’ll never know where that profit comes from.

-*This report has been created with Productive’s new feature, Insights
+*This report has been created with Productive’s new feature, Reports

 History repeats itself and some clients might be draining your profits for various reasons: